ESG Materiality Issues and Stakeholders

 SCGP has 15 ESG materiality issues that involve 9 groups of Stakeholders which can be responded to the 17 United Nations Sustainable Development Goals, (SDGs)

-Materiality Issues GRI Aspect Impact Boundary SDGs
+Materiality Issues GRI STANDARD Impact Boundary SDGs

 Internal Sectors External Sectors